MCP memory server

 mnemonic is a local MCP server that stores memories as plain markdown in git.
-Project-scoped semantic search.
+Project-scoped semantic search with configurable embeddings.
 No database.
 No always-on service.

 Your AI assistant forgets everything between sessions. mnemonic fixes that — without a database or a SaaS subscription.